Bryant University offers graduate programs within the College of Arts and Sciences, the College of Business, and the School of Health Sciences.

 College of Business

-The College of Business offers the following degrees: a One Year Master of Business Administration with Specializations, a Two Year Master of Business Administration with Specializations, Master of Science in Taxation, Master of Professional Accountancy and Master of Professional Accountancy with a Tax concentration, as well as a Certificate of Graduate Study in Business Analytics.
+The College of Business offers the following degrees: One Year Master of Business Administration with Specializations, Two Year Master of Business Administration with Specializations, Online Master of Business Administration, Master of Science in Taxation, Master of Professional Accountancy and Master of Professional Accountancy with a Tax concentration, as well as a Certificate of Graduate Study in Business Analytics.

 Students from diverse academic and industry backgrounds join a cohort class of professionals and complete an MBA degree program that is built on best-practices, know-what and know-how curriculum.
 Students may choose program study tracks that complete the MBA program in one or two years.